mich7000/my-data-science-and-machine-learning-portfolio/Machine Learning/financial-inclusion-in-africa/README.txt

 ---
 * the data was downloaded from "zindi competition website", financial inclusion competition.

-number of rows:33,610
+number of rows: 33,610
-number of columns:13
+number of columns: 13
 missing value: present

 requirement